saidurga4521/SocialMedia-backend/readme.md

         - Delete Image from Cloudinary: Uses the imageId to remove the image from Cloudinary storage.

         - Delete from DB and Respond: Deletes the post from the database and sends a success message.

+#### 16.getPostById

+        -  Get Post ID: It takes the post ID from the URL (req.params.id).

+        - Check for ID: If no ID is provided, it returns an error saying “Post Id is required”.

+        - Find Post in DB: It searches for the post in the database using the given ID.

+        - User Check: Ensures the logged-in user is the owner of the post.

+        - Send Post: If everything is valid, it sends the post data with a success message.